BoundlessCode/packman/README.md

 # @boco/packman

-Bulk download, publish, and migrate packages and their dependencies from the command line.
+Bulk download, publish, and copy packages and their dependencies by using the command line.

 Currently supports npm but future support for pypi and other package managers is planned.